top of page

 What does TFSE mean?

-TFSE, also known as Total Fronto Spheno Ethmoidectomy surgery, is meant to be a game-changing sinus surgery technique that aims to improve upon the shortcomings of FESS.
+TFSE, also known as Total Fronto Spheno Ethmoidectomy surgery, is meant to be a game-changing sinus operation technique that aims to improve upon the shortcomings of FESS.

 Initially, FESS showed promise as a sinus surgery method, assuming that clearing 4-5 sinuses in the osteomeatal complex or OMC areas would resolve sinusitis problems.
 However, within just 3-4 years, 70% of patients experienced a recurrence of sinusitis, resulting in a success rate of just 30%.